plerup/makeEspArduino/README.md

     export UPLOAD_PORT=/dev/ttyUSB2

+#### Flash operations for esp8266

+The Arduino configuration files for esp8266 currently specifies "esptool ck" as the tool to be used for flashing operations.
+The alternative "esptool.py" (which is used for esp32) can however be used here as well.
+This tool is significantly faster and makeEspArduino will check if "esptool.py" can be found in the path.
+When present, it will be used for the flashing.
+An alternative location outside of the path for "esptool.py" can also be specified via the variable ESPTOOL_PY.
+This tool is not part of ESP/Arduino and subsequently must be installed separately from: https://github.com/espressif/esptool

 #### Building a file system

 There are also rules in the makefile which can be used for building and uploading a complete SPIFFS file system to the ESP.
 This is basically the same functionality